What does a nanny actually do?

 The wellbeing of each child is paramount and she should create a safe and stimulating environment in which the children can develop and thrive.
-She will achieve this by providing a structured day in which she organises age appropriate activities and games for the child.
+She will achieve this by providing a structured day, she should organise age appropriate activities and games for the child.

-The nanny should offer educational support beyond the classroom and she is responsible for devising interesting, creative and productive methods to engage the kids.
+The nanny should offer educational support and she is responsible for devising interesting, creative and productive methods to engage the kids.

 So why choose an English speaking nanny over a French?

 The ability to understand and speak English could be fundamental to the future and success of your child.
 Speaking English is not just about being able to communicate with native English speakers.
 English is the most common second language in the world and is also the language of science, computers, aviation, diplomacy and tourism.
 Having a good command in this language opens an abundance of doors for the speaker.
 By hiring an English speaking nanny you are investing in your child’s future.

 An English speaking nanny will help your child to grow up with an open mind as learning a second language isn’t just about words, it’s also about getting to know different countries and cultures.
 An English nanny can provide your child with the chance to learn about other parts of the world and other ways of life.